-Jason Hampton, a Rocklin, Ca., native, will begin his first season as Head Coach at Yuba College.
+Jason Hampton, a Rocklin, Ca., native, enters his 2nd season as Head Coach at Yuba College.
 Jason spent the 2018 and 2019 seasons at Yuba as Pitching Coach and Recruiting Coordinator.
 He was promoted to the role of Head Coach in the summer of 2019.

 Jason spent three years prior to Yuba coaching at the division 2 level in South Dakota & Minnesota.
 Jason spent the 2015 and 2016 season at Northern State University as a graduate assistant.
 Hampton helped guide NSU to the NSIC Tournament in both seasons, in which the team finished fourth and fifth.
 In May of 2016 Hampton graduated from NSU with his Master’s degree in Sports Performance and Leadership.

 In 2016 Hampton took over as top assistant and recruiting coordinator at Bemidji State University.
 While at BSU the Beavers finished with the most wins since 2014.
 Jason began his college coaching career at his alma mater Sacramento State University as Director of Baseball Operations in 2014.
 During the 2014 season the Hornets won the Western Athletic Conference and played in their first ever NCAA tournament.
 The Hornets broke a D1 school record in wins that season with 40, win number 40 came against Arizona State in the San Luis Obispo Regional.

 Hampton has also coached in multiple summer leagues starting in the summer of 2014 when he served as pitching coach for the Wisconsin Woodchucks a member of the prestigious Northwoods Leauge.
 Hampton helped guide the Woodchucks to the 2014 NWL playoffs.
 Most recently, Hampton served as pitching coach for the Sacramento Heat in 2016, the Heat are members of the GSCBL.